-- 1. Cooperate with senior clinical psychologists, Honorary Clinical Associate Professor of University School of Medicine and psychiatrist and senior registered social workers / counselors to implement a plan of primary prevention and secondary prevention in promoting students' resilience. - 2.
-The plan will introduce multiple assessment tools to more comprehensively assess different situations and needs of school children so as to provide targeted training. - 3.
-Through whole-school campaign, education talks and trainings, every stakeholder of the school will become the gatekeepers and helpers in promoting the good mental wellness in the school and in family. - (II) Project Feasibility - (a) Please describe the design of the project, including: - (i) Approach/Design/Activity (Applicants are advised to provide details on project activities as well as learning and teaching arrangements.) - The project adopts the resilient buildings group and parallel group to the at-risk students and parents so that the protective function may be more realistic and thoroughly. - The project also consists of multi-component programs involving whole school campaign, whole school talks, teacher professional training and parent-child skills training in school as well as resilient buildings training for at risk students and their parents. - Our organization will use multiple methods in collecting information to identify students with low resilience/at risk.
-The multiple methods (DASS, BAI, BDI and GHQ12) will be used to identify and measure the at-risk or low resilient students.
+1. Cooperate with senior clinical psychologists, Honorary Clinical Associate Professor of $\kappa \sim \kappa$ University School of Medicine and psychiatrist and senior registered social workers / counselors to implement a plan of primary prevention and secondary prevention in promoting students' resilience.

+2. The plan will introduce multiple assessment tools to more comprehensively assess different situations and needs of school children so as to provide targeted training.

+3. Through whole-school campaign, education talks and trainings, every stakeholders of the school will become the supporters and helpers in promoting the good mental wellness in the school and in family.

+(II) Project Feasibility

+(a) Please describe the design of the project, including:

+(i) Approach/Design/Activity (Applicants are advised to provide details on project activities as well as learning and teaching arrangements.)

+- The project adopts the resilient buildings group and parallel group to the at-risk students and parents so that the protective function may be more realistic and thoroughly. - The project also consists of multi-component programs involving whole school campaign, whole school talks, teacher professional training and parent-child skills training in school as well as resilient buildings training for at risk students and their parents. - The multiple methods (DASS, BAI, BDI and GHQ12) will be used to identify and measure the at-risk or low resilient students.
 Those identified students will join the resilient buildings group to enhance their positive emotional well-beings.
-The at-risk cases will be referred to school social worker for following up.
-In other words, individual students at risk, such as those in need of

-- individual counselling, should be referred to the school's guidance personnel such as the school guidance team, school social worker or educational psychologist for immediate follow-up. - Moreover, the worker will keep on dealing with and discussing the cases with the key personnel of the collaborating school throughout the project year. - Our organization should work with the collaborating school to plan, formulate and implement project activities.
-Our project workers should liaise with the school and implement project activities in collaboration with the school guidance team and school social worker and educational psychologist to ensure that the project goals are achieved, and the needs, vision and mission of the collaborating school are met. - The project should be focus on primary and secondary preventions, rather than interventions.
+The at-risk cases will be referred to school social worker for following up. - Moreover, the worker will keep on dealing with and discussing the cases with the key personnel of the collaborating school throughout the project year. - Our organization should work with the collaborating school to plan, formulate and implement project activities.
+Our project workers should liaise with the school and implement project activities in collaboration with the school guidance team and school social worker and educational psychologist to ensure that the project goals are achieved and the needs, vision and mission of the collaborating school are met.

+- The project should be focus on primary and secondary preventions, rather than interventions.
 Individual counseling should be referred to and provided by professionals, rather than by teachers.
 The talks for teachers and parents should highlight strategies for promoting students' mental health rather than solely on skills to identify and support students at risk. - Individual students at risk, such as those in need of individual counseling, should be referred to the school's guidance personnel such as the school guidance team, school social worker or educational psychologist for immediate follow-up. - For enhancement of the sustainability of the project impact, the teacher development programme should be strengthened to empower teachers with the skills of identifying students with lower levels of resilience, as well as responding to their psychological, emotional, developmental needs. - Project activities that promote a help-seeking culture among students could be added as appropriate.
 The culture of help-seeking and the ways of help-seeking will be discussed during talks, groups and the exhibitions and game booths of the closing ceremony. - Our organization should be responsible for the safety of the participants and take safety measures.
 The Guidelines on Outdoor Activities and other related safety guidelines should be observed.